 • substance use recovery

-• relationship issues (infidelity, communication, anger, outbursts, addictions, grief, premarital)
+• relationship issues (communication, anger, outbursts, addictions, grief, premarital, dating, infidelity)

-• their relationship with their body, food, and/or exercise
+• their relationship with their body, food, exercise, doctors, etc.

 Who I See